mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-webhook-server.md

     Notice, that the `number` is extracted from the `req.query.to` parameter that Vonage is sending as part of the request.
 The dynamically built NCCO then forwards the call to the destination phone using a `connect` action.

-2. The second one, `/voice/event`, you will set as destination for Vonage to notify you of everything happening in your all - - we call this the `event_url`.
+2. The second one, `/voice/event`, you will set as destination for Vonage to notify you of everything happening during the call - - we call this the `event_url`.

 ### The `localtunnel`  integration

-The second part of the server code above, exposes the `Express` server to will be accessible by the Vonage server.
+The second part of the server code above, exposes the `Express` server so it will be accessible by the Vonage servers.

-`localtunnel` is a JavaScript library that exposes your localhost to the world for painless testing and sharing!
+> **NOTE:** `localtunnel` is a JavaScript library that exposes your localhost to the world for painless testing and sharing!
 No need to mess with DNS or deploy to have others test out your changes.

 ## Start the server